quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Game-Engine-Architecture/geaa_part26_12.7_Post-Proce.md

 :p How do we handle constant channels in animations?
 ??x
-We store the channel as a single sample at time \( t=0 \) and add one bit to indicate that the channel is constant for all other values of \( t \).
+We store the channel as a single sample at time $t=0 $ and add one bit to indicate that the channel is constant for all other values of$t$.
 This reduces the overall number of channels required. x??

 ---